DBDiff/DBDiff/README.md

 <h2 align="center">Supporting DBDiff</h2>

-DBDiff is an MIT-licensed open source project with its ongoing development made possible entirely by the support of backers.
+DBDiff is a MIT-licensed open source project with its ongoing development made possible entirely by the support of backers.
 For getting a mention in return, please consider:

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/dbdiff).
 - [One-time donation via PayPal](https://www.paypal.me/dbdiff)